NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 Determining from where to source a dependency is currently somewhat involved, because package names don't always correspond to library or program names.

-You will need the `Xlib.h` headers from the `X11` C package, the Nixpkgs derivation for which is `libX11`, available in the `xorg` package set.
+You need the `Xlib.h` headers from the `X11` C package.
+The Nixpkgs derivation for this is `libX11`, available in the `xorg` package set.
 There are multiple ways to figure this out:

 ### `search.nixos.org`